CKIP-Joint/BLOOM-zh-1B1/README.md

 ### Evaluation

 For perplexity evaluation, we used the evaluation pipeline presented in the original [megatron-deepspeed](https://github.com/microsoft/Megatron-DeepSpeed) library.
 For evaluating the downstream task performance, please follow the instructions of the [Traditional Chinese Evaluation Suite](https://github.com/CKIP-Joint/Evaluator).
-We evaluated the model on following tasks:
+We evaluated Bloom-zh on following downstream tasks:

 - TTQA: Taiwan Trivia Question Answering.
 Please refer to [paper](https://arxiv.org/abs/2303.04715)
 - DRCD: Please refer to [DRCD](https://github.com/DRCKnowledgeTeam/DRCD)